Weekly payments may be suspended, reduced or stopped if certain requirements are not met.

 Work capacity decisions

-The insurer assesses your capacity for work based on your functional, vocational and medical status using your certificate of capacity.
+The insurer assesses your capacity for work based on your functional, vocational and medical status.

 They use this information to make a decision about your ability to return to your pre injury employment, or to suitable employment with the pre injury employer or at another place of employment.